DEI Trainings/DEI Certificate Program

 DEI Program Structure

 To earn the SOM DEI Certificate, program participants must complete six approved DEI offerings (2 required and 4 elective workshops).
-Workshops will be offered on a rotating basis (2-3 per semester) and we anticipate that it will take at least 3 semesters to complete the certificate requirements.
+Workshops will be offered on a regular basis and we anticipate that it will take at least 3 semesters to complete the certificate requirements.

 Two workshops will be requirements for certificate completion: